-The reason it is do bad is all branches if a tree should be trimmed back to the closest branch collar.
-You just can’t trim a branch half way.
+The reason it does bad is all branches if a tree should be trimmed back to the closest branch collar.
+You just can’t trim a branch halfway.
 If you do it will start to shoot out suckers.
 These are not actual real branches and will eventually grow too big to support their own weight and snap off.
 This is due to the fact that suckers are not real branches.
-They are just attached to the bar of a tree.
+They are just attached to the bark of a tree.

 Topping a tree should be the last resort after all other avenues are exhausted.

 You should fertilize an oak tree every few years for it to grow and to maintain good health and vigor.
 For young trees, they should be fertilized every other year.

 However, Oak trees are a bit unique when it comes to fertilizing.
 First, you should only fertilize them in the spring, late summer, or autumn.
 These are the times of the year when there is rain to wash the nutrients down to the roots.

 Your choice of fertilizer is critical.
 Using the wrong one may do more harm than good.

 Do not use varieties that released a large amount of nitrogen quickly into the soil.
 Such fertilizers encourage weak branches, and that could result in the spread of oak wilt.
 So, use the recommended nitrogen-based fertilizer for the oak tree and not the “one-size-fits-all” varieties.

 The best thing you could do is use an organic fertilizer like a horse or turkey manure.
 This can be watered in over a week or two periods and will deliver a great natural boost for the tree.